Jumper (novel): Adaptation

 A film by the same title, released on February 14, 2008, was directed by Doug Liman, with a screenplay adapted by David S. Goyer, Jim Uhls and Simon Kinberg.
 It starred Hayden Christensen, Samuel L. Jackson, Rachel Bilson, Jamie Bell, and Diane Lane.
 The beginning of the film follows the early plot of the novel with respect to David's home life and discovery of jumping, but deviates significantly from there.
 Most of the characters are presented differently than in the book, and the film introduces another Jumper, Griffin O'Conner.
 Also new are a group, the Paladins, who hunt and kill Jumpers on religious grounds; Cox's character, renamed Roland Cox, is not an NSA agent, but rather the leader of the Paladins.

-A new novel was written as a tie-in to the movie, titled Jumper: Griffin's Story.
+A new novel was written as a tie-in to the film, titled Jumper: Griffin's Story.
 This book gives the backstory of the new character, and as noted in an introduction by the author, is not entirely consistent with the original Jumper or with Reflex.

-A sequel TV series to the movie based upon the novel Impulse was released on June 6, 2018, on Google's YouTube Premium subscription service.
+A sequel TV series to the film based upon the novel Impulse was released on June 6, 2018, on Google's YouTube Premium subscription service.
 The second season renewal was announced shortly after the series' release.
-The series third season was cancelled in March 2020.
+The series' third season was cancelled in March 2020.